Boom Boom Chi Boom Boom

 Boom Boom Chi Boom Boom is the third studio album by Tom Tom Club, released in 1988.
 It includes a cover of the Velvet Underground's "Femme Fatale", with David Byrne, Lou Reed, and Jerry Harrison.

 The track "Suboceana" was released as a single in the UK in late 1988 and received some radio airplay.
 In the US, a 12-inch (5 track maxi-)single of the song was released, which featured a remix by Marshall Jefferson, and contains the track "Devil, Does Your Dog Bite".
 That song is a bonus (track 11) on the Japanese issue of the album that has the original 10 songs (like the European 1988 issue).

+The track "Don't Say No" was released as a single in the UK, Europe, and Australia.
+The 7" version was remixed by Tuta Aquino and various 12" releases included acid house remixes by Marshall Jefferson.

 "Challenge of the Love Warriors" is played over the ending credits of Mary Lambert's 1987 mystery thriller Siesta though it is not included on the soundtrack album, also released in 1987, from Miles Davis and Marcus Miller.

 Production

 The band began working on the album in 1986, and eventually spent two months recording it.